List of Chicago Blackhawks head coaches

 The Chicago Blackhawks are an American professional ice hockey team based in Chicago, Illinois.
 They play in the Central Division of the Western Conference in the National Hockey League (NHL).
 The team was first named the "Chicago Black Hawks", until 1986, when spelling found in the original franchise documents spelled the franchise name as the "Chicago Blackhawks", making the team change its name in response.
 The team is also referred to as the "Hawks".
 The Blackhawks began their NHL play in the 1926–27 season as an expansion team with the Detroit Cougars and the New York Rangers, and is one of the Original Six teams.
 The franchise has 6 Stanley Cup championships, most recently winning in the 2014–15 season.
 Having played in the Chicago Coliseum (1926–1929) and the Chicago Stadium (1929–1994), the Blackhawks have played their home games at the United Center since 1994.
-The Blackhawks are owned by Rocky Wirtz; Stan Bowman was the general manager, and Jonathan Toews is the team captain.
+The Blackhawks are owned by the Wirtz Corporation, chaired by Danny Wirtz; Kyle Davidson serves as the team's general manager.
+The Blackhawks named Nick Foligno as captain in the 2024–25 season, following the team's decision to not re-sign Jonathan Toews for the 2023–24 season.

-There have been 37 head coaches for the Blackhawks.
+There have been 42 head coaches for the Blackhawks.
 The franchise's first head coach was Pete Muldoon, who coached for 44 games in the 1926–27 season.
 However, he is also well remembered for allegedly "putting a curse" on the Blackhawks, which stipulated that the team would never finish in first in the NHL.
 The Blackhawks never had a first-place finish until 40 years after that incident.
 Hughie Lehman, originally the team's goaltender, became the Blackhawks' third head coach after yelling at the first Blackhawks owner, Frederic McLaughlin, that his proposed plays were "the craziest bunch of junk [he had] ever seen".